Steven Madden (NASDAQ:SHOO) Shares Gap Up to $39.15

-Shares of Steven Madden, Ltd. (NASDAQ:SHOO) gapped up before the market opened on Tuesday .
+Steven Madden, Ltd. (NASDAQ:SHOO) gapped up before the market opened on Tuesday .
 The stock had previously closed at $39.15, but opened at $40.94.
-Steven Madden shares last traded at $40.97, with a volume of 3,779 shares changing hands.
+Steven Madden shares last traded at $40.97, with a volume of 3,779 shares trading hands.

-SHOO has been the subject of a number of recent analyst reports.
-Piper Sandler boosted their price objective on Steven Madden from $39.00 to $45.00 and gave the company a “neutral” rating in a research report on Thursday, July 29th.
-Telsey Advisory Group boosted their price objective on Steven Madden from $45.00 to $47.00 and gave the company a “market perform” rating in a research report on Thursday, July 29th.
-TheStreet upgraded Steven Madden from a “c” rating to a “b-” rating in a research report on Wednesday, July 28th.
-B. Riley lifted their price target on Steven Madden from $50.00 to $51.00 and gave the stock a “buy” rating in a research note on Thursday, July 29th.
-Finally, Jefferies Financial Group raised Steven Madden from a “hold” rating to a “buy” rating and lifted their price target for the stock from $44.00 to $50.00 in a research note on Tuesday.
-Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Steven Madden currently has an average rating of “Buy” and an average price target of $43.30.
+Several analysts have recently issued reports on SHOO shares.
+BTIG Research boosted their price objective on shares of Steven Madden from $57.00 to $59.00 and gave the company a “buy” rating in a research note on Friday, September 17th.
+Piper Sandler boosted their price objective on shares of Steven Madden from $39.00 to $45.00 and gave the company a “neutral” rating in a research note on Thursday, July 29th.
+TheStreet raised shares of Steven Madden from a “c” rating to a “b-” rating in a research note on Wednesday, July 28th.
+B. Riley boosted their price objective on shares of Steven Madden from $50.00 to $51.00 and gave the company a “buy” rating in a research note on Thursday, July 29th.
+Finally, Jefferies Financial Group raised shares of Steven Madden from a “hold” rating to a “buy” rating and boosted their price objective for the company from $44.00 to $50.00 in a research note on Tuesday.
+Three research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of “Buy” and an average price target of $43.30.

-The company also recently announced a quarterly dividend, which will be paid on Monday, September 27th.
-Investors of record on Friday, September 17th will be given a $0.15 dividend.
-The ex-dividend date is Thursday, September 16th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.47%.
-Steven Madden’s dividend payout ratio (DPR) is presently 93.75%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, September 27th.
+Shareholders of record on Friday, September 17th will be issued a $0.15 dividend.
+The ex-dividend date of this dividend is Thursday, September 16th.
+This represents a $0.60 dividend on an annualized basis and a yield of 1.44%.
+Steven Madden’s dividend payout ratio is currently 93.75%.

-Several hedge funds and other institutional investors have recently made changes to their positions in SHOO.
-Envestnet Asset Management Inc. boosted its position in shares of Steven Madden by 6.5% in the 1st quarter.
-Envestnet Asset Management Inc. now owns 16,656 shares of the textile maker’s stock valued at $621,000 after purchasing an additional 1,017 shares during the period.
-Blueshift Asset Management LLC acquired a new stake in Steven Madden during the 1st quarter worth approximately $635,000.
-The PNC Financial Services Group Inc. lifted its position in Steven Madden by 4.7% during the 1st quarter.
-The PNC Financial Services Group Inc. now owns 8,626 shares of the textile maker’s stock worth $322,000 after acquiring an additional 391 shares during the period.
-Swiss National Bank lifted its position in Steven Madden by 1.2% during the 1st quarter.
-Swiss National Bank now owns 180,525 shares of the textile maker’s stock worth $6,726,000 after acquiring an additional 2,200 shares during the period.
-Finally, Thompson Siegel & Walmsley LLC purchased a new position in shares of Steven Madden during the 1st quarter worth approximately $28,000.
-93.05% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently modified their holdings of SHOO.
+Thompson Siegel & Walmsley LLC acquired a new position in Steven Madden in the 1st quarter worth $28,000.
+Alpha Paradigm Partners LLC bought a new stake in shares of Steven Madden in the 1st quarter worth about $52,000.
+O Shaughnessy Asset Management LLC bought a new stake in shares of Steven Madden in the 2nd quarter worth about $100,000.
+Pinz Capital Management LP bought a new stake in shares of Steven Madden in the 2nd quarter worth about $118,000.
+Finally, Greytown Advisors Inc. bought a new stake in shares of Steven Madden in the 2nd quarter worth about $205,000.
+Hedge funds and other institutional investors own 93.05% of the company’s stock.

 Steven Madden Ltd. engages in the design, marketing, and sale of fashion-forward footwear for women, men, and children.
 It operates through the following segments: Wholesale Footwear, Wholesale Accessories and Apparel, Retail, First Cost, and Licensing.
 The Wholesale Footwear segment includes branded and private label women’s, men’s, girl’s and children’s footwear.